datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 datavaluepeople’s technical prowess, the platform empowers mediators to analyze social media data at scale, uncovering critical insights that inform conflict prevention strategies.
-Its ability to process terabytes of multilingual data, deliver visualizations, and adapt to diverse regions has already made it indispensable to peacebuilders in over 50 communities.
+Its ability to process terabytes of multilingual data, deliver visualizations, and adapt to diverse regions has already made it indispensable to peacebuilders in hundreds of communities.
 With plans to launch as a public-good platform by 2025, Phoenix is poised to extend its impact further, democratizing access to advanced AI tools for organizations committed to fostering peace.